-There is something definitely sexy about bartenders.
+There is something sexy about bartenders.
 They are glorified in movies like Cocktail and Coyote Ugly.
 They are seen as perennially cool – think of Sam in the old sitcom Cheers.
 However, being a bartender involves more than just slinging drinks.
-A good bartender needs to be organized and dependable as well as have great people skills.
+A good bartender needs to be organized, and dependable as well as have great people skills.
 But do you need to go to school to become a bartender?
-Read on to learn how you can become a bartender.

 Attending Bartending School

 There are lots of bartenders programs available through hospitality schools.
 Through these programs, you can learn the basics of mixing drinks and how to serve alcohol safely, but bartending is one job that is best learned hands-on.
 The more you do it, the better you get.